maxdata/basic-components/docs/content/docs/introduction.md

 1. Choose the components you need
 2. Use the [CLI](docs/cli) to add them to your project (or copy/paste manually)
 3. Customize the code to match your needs
-4. Build your interface using JinjaX's component system and TailwindCSS's utility classes for styling and htmx for dynamic updates
+4. Build your interface using JinjaX's component system and Tailwind CSS's utility classes for styling and htmx for dynamic updates

 **Here's a simple example**